National Institutes of Health

 Grant in 2021

 4E Therapeutics is focused on developing innovative therapies for chronic pain disorders, particularly neuropathic pain, which represents a significant unmet medical need.
-The company specializes in creating orally bioavailable MNK inhibitors that exhibit enhanced tissue-specificity and pharmacokinetic profiles.
-These compounds are designed to effectively target and regulate the activity of pain-sensing neurons in the peripheral nervous system.
-In addition to neuropathic pain, 4E Therapeutics is also engaged in the discovery and development of treatments for migraine and acute pain, leveraging their expertise in analgesic activity demonstrated through multiple animal pain models.
+The company specializes in orally bioavailable MNK inhibitors that exhibit enhanced tissue specificity and pharmacokinetic profiles, demonstrating potent analgesic effects in various animal pain models.
+By targeting the activity of elF4E proteins, 4E Therapeutics aims to regulate pain-sensing neurons within the peripheral nervous system.
+In addition to neuropathic pain, the company is also engaged in discovering and developing compounds to address migraine and acute pain, positioning itself as a leader in the field of pain management.

 Mustang Bio